What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 Potential Consequences of an Improper or Abusive MAPT

-Medicaid Consequences
+Medicaid Consequences:

-Denial of eligibility
+Denial of eligibility.

-Extended penalty periods
+Extended penalty periods.

-Forced liquidation of assets
+Forced liquidation of assets.

-Post-death estate recovery litigation
+Post-death estate recovery litigation.

-Tax Consequences
+Tax Consequences:

-Back taxes
+Back taxes.

-Interest and penalties
+Interest and penalties.

-Loss of favorable tax treatment
+Loss of favorable tax treatment.

-Gift tax exposure
+Gift tax exposure.

-Legal Consequences
+Legal Consequences:

-Trust invalidation
+Trust invalidation.

-Fiduciary liability for trustees
+Fiduciary liability for trustees.

-Claims of misrepresentation or fraud in extreme cases
+Claims of misrepresentation or fraud in extreme cases.

 A Common Planning Mistake

 Many families pursue MAPTs out of fear of “losing everything.”
+In practice, inheritance-driven planning often:

-Reduces flexibility for parents
+Reduces flexibility for parents.

-Increases administrative and compliance risk
+Increases administrative and compliance risk.

-Creates unintended tax or Medicaid consequences
+Creates unintended tax or Medicaid consequences.

-Shifts focus away from quality of life and independence
+Shifts focus away from quality of life and independence.

 A better starting question is: